pulp-platform/pulpino/README.md

     make vericompile

+After compilation succeeded you can call any program with:

+    make helloworld.verilate

 ### Using ninja instead of make

 You can use ninja instead make to build software for PULPino, just replace all